Flare Optimizations¶

 To process big data workloads, most often these settings will need to be changed to utilize the resources that you have available and often to allow the job to run at all.
 Spark provides fairly finite control of how your environment is configured, and we can often improve the performance of a job at scale by adjusting these settings.

 In this section, the aim is not to give a comprehensive introduction to submitting or configuring your Flare Jobs.
-Instead, we want to focus on providing some context and advice about how to leverage the settings that have a significant impact on performance.
+Instead, it focus on providing some context and advice about how to leverage the settings that have a significant impact on performance.

 Spark Web UI¶